compendium-tech/compendium/README.md

 ### Paddle

-This section will guide you through setting up your Paddle sandbox environment and configuring the necessary subscription prices for the subscription-service.
+This section will guide you through setting up your Paddle sandbox environment and configuring the subscription service.

-#### Create a Paddle Sandbox Account

 If you don't already have one, you'll need a Paddle sandbox account for development and testing.